 Reducing the environmental impact of cloud infrastructure

 We've neutralized all of our carbon emissions since our founding in 1998 and matched 100% of our electricity consumption with renewable energy purchases since 2017—including the electricity to power Google Cloud.
-Going forward, we’re aiming to operate on clean energy, every hour and in every region by 2030.
+We’re the first cloud to launch Carbon-free Energy Scores for our Google Cloud regions to help users choose locations with lower carbon emissions.

 Maximizing the reuse of resources across our operations